HellsJanitor/28-Alphas-Later-v1/README.md

 Living off the Land now offers a discount to crops needed to make seeds.

+All tool and weapon skills are now governed exclusively by action skills.

+Books and magazines are now completely random finds in the world.
+Scrap any that you don't need or want, and use the scraps to purchase any that you DO want from a new trader, Trader Nancy.

 ## RESOURCES

 Trees no longer give wood, they give wood logs, scraps, and branches.
-Logs can be placed and then chopped with an axe for wood, or use the table saw to do it quicker and better.
+Logs can be placed and then chopped with an axe for wood, or use the sawmill to do it quicker and better.

 Primitive weapons and ammo are now made from wood scraps, branches, plant fibres, and/or stone.

 Cobblestone is now more expensive to make in your inventory.
 Use a cement mixer to make it cheaper.

 Concrete now requires a bucket of water and a new material, Feldspar.
 Concrete is crafted in batches of 250.
 Returns an empty bucket when crafting is complete.
+Feldspar can be obtained from Wasteland terrain and surface boulders.

 Most ammo can be dismantled into its component parts.
 Check ammo for recipes, and look at the 3rd tab to see what they dismantle into.
 Most need a workbench to do this, but basic arrows/bolts can be dismantled in your inventory.

-Repair kits are more expensive, and top tier weapons/armour/tools now require a specific repair kit.
+Repair kits are more expensive, and any weapon/armour/tool that requires parts to craft now require a specific repair kit.

+Raw uranium.
+This ore is found exclusively in the wasteland.
+Take it to a blast furnace to process it into depleted uranium.

+Propylene Glycol.
+This by-product of refining oil shale into gasoline can be used with plant fibre or rotten flesh at a chemistry station to craft scrap polymer.

 ## VEHICLES